Skip to content

 Video streams display in a configurable grid layout.
 If the robot has multiple tracks (e.g., “front”, “rear”, “depth”), they all appear simultaneously.
 Lidar tracks render as interactive 3D point clouds instead of video.

 Stereo video tracks have a “View Stereo” button that launches an immersive WebXR VR view.
-Head pose and VR controller positions are tracked and forwarded to the robot as ROS topics (see Control).
+Head pose and VR controller positions are tracked and forwarded to the robot as control topics (see Control).

 A collapsible panel at the bottom shows stream stats (latency, FPS, RTT, bitrate) and input method status.
-Expand it for detailed metrics and to switch between input methods (Gamepad or GELLO).
+Hover the bar-chart icon for the full latency breakdown.
+Expand the panel for the live robot log stream (lines published via robot.log(...) in the SDKs) and to switch between input methods (Gamepad or GELLO).

 Click “Add Track” to dynamically start a new video track on the robot without editing the config file.
 You can configure the source type, encoder, bitrate, and FPS from the dialog.